MSchmoecker/No-Chest-Block/README.md

 ## Changelog
+0.4.1
+- Fixed an error when a player tries to place a chest

 0.4.0
 - Big internal rework for compatibility with other mods: instead of patching GUI methods, mainly inventory methods are patched and movement is intercepted when needed.
 This fixes desyncs with other mods greatly and removes a lot of specific compatibility code.
 While this doesn't make all quick stack mods compatible, it simplifies compatibility for the most ones.
 - Added compatibility with [Quick Stack Store Sort Trash Restock](https://valheim.thunderstore.io/package/Goldenrevolver/Quick_Stack_Store_Sort_Trash_Restock) by Goldenrevolver